ronakr14/Notes/Documentation Hosting using GitHub.md

     mkdocs serve

 6. Create .github\workflows\ci.yml file in the folder.
-Content od ci.yml can be found on github documentation.
+Content of ci.yml can be found on github documentation.

 7. Push all files on github repository, everything will be taken care by github.